VonHeikemen/lsp-zero.nvim/README.md

 ### Can I use the Enter key to confirm completion item?

 Yes, you can.
 You can find the details in the autocomplete documentation: [Enter key to confirm completion](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/autocomplete.md#use-enter-to-confirm-completion).

+### My luasnip snippet don't show up in completion menu.
+How do I get them back?

+If you have this problem I assume you are migrating from the `v1.x` branch.
+What you have to do is add the luasnip source in nvim-cmp, then call the correct luasnip loader.
+You can find more details of this in the [documentation for autocompletion](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/autocomplete.md#add-an-external-collection-of-snippets).

 ## Support